Register Your School

 - Following the selected game schools will again login to their ReTRAC Connect account to fill in the Post Game Information section of the Game Day Challenge Form ” and submit the form itself.

-Schools will be ranked based on the per capita weight of waste generated using the following formula:
+Schools will be ranked based on the per capita weight of waste sent to the landfill or an incinerator using the following formula:

 The school with the lowest per capita waste generation wins.